 Red Rock ranger station and visitors center

 One of the most scenic drives entering the Sedona area and scenic landscapes is taking Highway 179 from the Highway 17 junction all the way to downtown Sedona.
 You’ll find a lot of fantastic Sedona photography must visit spots and your first stop is to visit the Red Rock ranger station (One mile south of Oak Creek Village) for the magnificent views of the Sedona landmarks from the outdoor patio overlook.
 This first impression of Sedona gives you a wonderful view of the valley and many of the popular monuments/mountain ranges.
 As a first impression of the area and one of the best places to photograph Sedona, drop by the visitors center for some wonderful vistas and check out the center for valuable information and tips to visiting this magnificent landscape.

 Tip – visit the information desk and ask for tips on other popular hiking trails, places to eat and personal photo opportunities in the area

 Past the village of Oak Creek on Highway 179 is a parking lot to the Bell Rock pathway and vista point.
-There are a few scenic trails that you can take around this area with stunning views of Bell Rock, the Courthouse Butte and other outcrops in this area.
+This Sedona hike is actually a few scenic trails that you can choose from in exploring the area with stunning views of Bell Rock, the Courthouse Butte and other outcrops in this area.
 If you do some of the wonderful walks, you’ll discover some of the best places to photograph Sedona on various hikes in the area.

 Tip – go to the hiking trail signs to check out the popular hikes in the area or you can just drive down to the end of the parking lot to get some magnificent views of Bell Rock and the surrounding buttes and mountains in the immediate area.

 Take Highway 179 south from downtown Sedona to the Bell Rock trailhead and parking lot area.
 Look for the trailhead information area for the general hikes and vista points